bluezeb12/near-hit-asteroids/README.md

    npm install
    ```

-Create your own .env file containing your NASA api key like so:
+Create your own .env file in the project directory containing your NASA api key like so:

 NASA_API_KEY={yourKey}